 President of the School Home Association

 Miguelina Zapata is a parent representative on the Breakthrough Montessori Board and President of Breakthrough's School Home Association.
 Miguelina’s daughter has been enrolled at the school since last year.
 She is a bilingual speech-language pathologist and the president of a small contracting company.
-She currently works for different Public Charter Schools as a bilingual SLP.
+She currently works for different public charter xchools as a bilingual SLP.

 Miguelina is originally from the Dominican Republic and has been in this country since she was 12 years old.
 She is an advocate for equity, diversity, and education for all.
 She is a mentor to new students and professionals in the field.
 Miguelina earned her MS in Speech-Language Pathology from Teachers College, Columbia University and her PhD in the same field from Howard University.